pulumi/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 ## Disclaimers

-~> **Note**: All arguments including the administrator login and password will be stored in the raw state as plain-text.
-[Read more about sensitive data in state](/docs/state/sensitive-data.html).

--> **Note** Terraform will automatically update & reimage the nodes in the Scale Set (if Required) during an Update - this behaviour can be configured [using the `features` setting within the Provider block](https://www.terraform.io/docs/providers/azurerm/index.html#features).
+-> **Note** This provider will automatically update & reimage the nodes in the Scale Set (if Required) during an Update - this behaviour can be configured using the `features` configuration within the Provider configuration block.

 ~> **Note:** This resource does not support Unmanaged Disks.
 If you need to use Unmanaged Disks you can continue to use [the `azurerm_virtual_machine_scale_set` resource](virtual_machine_scale_set.html) instead

 ## Example Usage

 This example provisions a basic Windows Virtual Machine Scale Set on an internal network.
-Additional examples of how to use the `azurerm_windows_virtual_machine_scale_set` resource can be found [in the ./examples/vm-scale-set/windows` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/vm-scale-set/windows).

 ```hcl
 resource "azurerm_resource_group" "example" {